rubix.galaxy package#

 rubix.galaxy.alignment.moment_of_inertia_tensor(positions: Float[Array, '...'], masses: Float[Array, '...'], halfmass_radius: Float[Array, '...'] | float) Float[Array, '...'][source]#

-Calculate the moment of inertia tensor for a given set of positions and masses within the half-light radius.
+Calculate the moment of inertia tensor for particles within the half-mass radius.
 Assumes the galaxy is already centered.

 Parameters: